dhh1128/distributed-state-machine/README.md

 further assume that opening or closing the bay door is faster than pressurizing or depressurizing the bay, but not as fast as cycling an airlock.
-For this reason, during battle the preference is to keep the airlock in a depressurized (hostile) state.
+For this reason, during battle the preference is to keep the airlock in a depressurized (`hostile`) state.
 This suggests that we might want to implement logic like:

-1. The preferred state of the overall system is to keep the bay environment stable (leaving it hostile if it's already hostile, or friendly if it's already friendly).
-The bay env is nearly always friendly unless the ship declares a red alert.
+1. The preferred state of the overall system is to keep the bay environment stable (leaving it `hostile` if it's already `hostile`, or `friendly` if it's already `friendly`).
+The bay env is nearly always `friendly` unless the ship declares a red alert.

 2. If the bay environment is hostile, the bay may open or close its door at any time.
-If the bay environment is in any other state, it must first transition to hostile before the bay can open its door.
+If the bay environment is in any other state, it must first transition to `hostile` before the bay can open its door.

 3. No airlock can open an outer door into the bay when the bay env is in a `pressurizing` or `depressurizing` state.

-4. As soon as the bay environment leaves the friendly state, all airlocks receive a signal about it.
-If they were in the middle of cycling on the assumption that the bay was friendly, they now reverse that assumption and assume it is hostile.
-Likewise, as soon as the bay environment leaves the hostile state, all airlocks receive a signal and react as if the bay environment were friendly.
+4. As soon as the bay environment leaves the `friendly` state, all airlocks receive a signal about it.
+If they were in the middle of cycling on the assumption that the bay was `friendly`, they now reverse that assumption and assume it is `hostile`.
+Likewise, as soon as the bay environment leaves the `hostil`e state, all airlocks receive a signal and react as if the bay environment were friendly.
 However, the airlocks can't complete any sequences that lead to doors opening until the bay environment fully changes.
 This means someone might have to wait an extra minute or two in an airlock.

 We could implement all of this logic in the same business logic modules that turn on lights or klaxons or record audit logs of activity for